mlpack/mlpack/doc/user/methods/knn.md

    use.

- * [Custom trees](../../developer/trees.md) are very difficult to implement, but it is possible if needed.
-(If you have implemented a fully-working `TreeType` yourself, please contribute it upstream if possible!)
+ * [Custom trees](../../developer/trees.md) are very difficult to implement, but it is possible if desired.
+   - If you have implemented a fully-working `TreeType` yourself, please contribute it upstream if possible!

+---

 #### `MatType`